Join us for our free webinar

 NIH and DOE have payment systems called the Payment Management System and ASAP System, respectively.
 I have had clients ask me, “I only draw $748,000 in federal funds, do I still have to have the audit?”
 The answer is yes.
 If you’ve earned that much in grant money, just because you haven’t drawn the funds down doesn’t mean it’s exempt from audit.

-WHAT IS THE OMB A-133/UNIFORM GUIDANCE AUDIT PROCESS?
+WHAT IS THE UNIFORM GUIDANCE AUDIT PROCESS?

 Step 1.
 Engage an accounting firm